Siege of Beirut (1110)

-The siege of Beirut was an event in the aftermath of the First Crusade.
+The siege of Beirut in 1110 occurred in the aftermath of the First Crusade.
 The coastal city of Beirut was captured from the Fatimids by the forces of Baldwin I of Jerusalem on 13May 1110, with the assistance of Bertrand of Toulouse and a Genoese fleet.

 Background

 By 1101, the Crusaders had controlled the southern ports including Jaffa, Haifa, Arsuf and Caesarea, hence they managed to cut off the northern ports including Beirut from Fatimid support by land.
 In addition, the Fatimids had to disperse their forces including 2,000 soldiers and 20 ships in each of the remaining ports, until the main support could arrive from Egypt.
-Beginning on 15 February 1102, the Crusaders began harassing Beirut, until the Fatimid army arrived in early May.
+In February 1102, the Crusaders began harassing Beirut, until the Fatimid army arrived in early May.

 In late autumn 1102, ships carrying Christian pilgrims to the Holy Land were forced by storm to land in the vicinity of Ascalon, Sidon and Tyre.
 The pilgrims were either slain or taken as slaves to Egypt.
 Hence, controlling the ports became urgent for the safety of pilgrims, in addition to the arrival of men and supply from Europe.

 Siege

 By February 1110, the Genoese and Pisan ships started to blockade the harbour, Fatimid ships from Tyre and Sidon tried in vain to break the blockade.
 In the meantime, the Beirut's defenders destroyed one siege tower, but the attackers managed to build another two to storm the walls.

-Jacques de Vitry, a historian of the Crusades, reported:
+Jacques de Vitry, a 13th-century historian of the Crusades, reported: